Quantum Work Capacitances: ultimate limits for energy extraction on noisy quantum batteries

 with $\kappa\in [0,1]$ the dephasing parameter of the model ($\kappa=1$ corresponding to the complete dephasing).

-We start noticing that since such map doesn't change the mean energy of the input states, the following upper bound holds: Furthermore, since $\Delta_k$ simply rescales the matrix elements of the input state when expressed in the energy eigenbasis, one can easily verify that the channel is $n$-covariant for all $n$.
+We start noticing that since such map does not change the mean energy of the input states, so the following upper bound holds: Furthermore, since $\Delta_k$ simply rescales the matrix elements of the input state when expressed in the energy eigenbasis, one can easily verify that the channel is $n$-covariant for all $n$.
 Accordingly in solving the maximization in Eq.~(\ref{def:ergo_nusi}) we can restrict the analysis to pure states as in Eq.~(\ref{optimalpure}), which in the energy eigenbasis have positive amplitude probabilities.
-If our QB consists of a single q-cell scenario ($n=1$) for $E\in[0,1]$ this identifies the vector
+If our quantum battery consists of a single q-cell scenario ($n=1$) for $E\in[0,1]$ this identifies the vector

-as the optimizer state leading to The second identity follows from Eq.~(\ref{ergoeee}) and from the fact that $\Delta_{\kappa}( |\psi^{(1)}_E\rangle\langle \psi^{(1)}_E|)$ admits $\lambda_{1,2} = \frac{1}{2} \pm \frac{1}{2}\sqrt{1-4\kappa E(1- E)}$ as eigenvalues; the first identity instead is a consequence of the fact that $\overline{\ergo}^{(1)}(\deph_\kappa;E)$ is monotonically increasing for $E\in[0,1]$ -- see First Panel of Fig.~\ref{fig: deph1_kappaE}.
+as the optimizer state leading to The second identity follows from Eq.~(\ref{ergoeee}) and from the fact that $\Delta_{\kappa}( |\psi^{(1)}_E\rangle\!\langle \psi^{(1)}_E|)$ admits $\lambda_{1,2} = \frac{1}{2} \pm \frac{1}{2}\sqrt{1-4\kappa E(1- E)}$ as eigenvalues; the first identity instead is a consequence of the fact that $\overline{\ergo}^{(1)}(\deph_\kappa;E)$ is monotonically increasing for $E\in[0,1]$ -- see First Panel of Fig.~\ref{fig: deph1_kappaE}.